Lime Tree Farm - Forncett End

 The purchaser appears to have been Mr. John Bean who did not come from a farming family.
 He was born in Lincolnshire and, in his 30s and 40s, had various jobs, including gardening and toll gate keeper.
 His first wife died in 1862 and then in 1873 he married a widow, Charlotte Middleton (née Tallowin), in Hellesdon outside Norwich.
 By the census of 1881 he was farming 66 acres in Catfield, between Potter Heigham and Stalham, together with his daughter, Jane Selina, and his son-in-law, Alfred Orris.
 John Bean described himself once more as a widower, which is surprising because his wife, now Charlotte Bean, was still very much alive!
 She is recorded as living at Marylebone Workhouse in London, where she worked as a needlewoman, from at least 1891 to 1903.
 Charlotte died in Frettenham, Norfolk in 1905.

 So, John Bean and the Orris family moved to live at Home Farm and they were probably responsible for changing the name to Lime Tree Farm, which it was certainly called by 1899.
-Bean became a significant figure in the village, often making his land available for fund-raising events in the village.
-He died in 1919, aged 95, and Lime Tree farm was inherited by Alfred and Selina Orris.
+Bean became a significant figure in the village and in the Methodist Church, often making his land available for fund-raising events in the village.
+He died in 1919, aged 95, and is buried at Forncett Methodist church.
+Lime Tree farm was inherited by Alfred and Selina Orris.

 In 1904 Alfred's eldest daughter, Louisa, married William Thurston, the son of a local farmer and some ten years later they took over Corner Farm, nextdoor to Lime Tree.
 Alfred's second daughter, Lilian, married Thomas Oliver in 1914 and when Alfred Orris died in 1927 Thomas and Lilian took over the running of Lime Tree farm.